ibrahimmkhalid/ultralytics/docs/en/integrations/tfjs.md

 ## Summary

-In this guide, we learned how to export Ultralytics YOLO11 models to the TensorFlow.js format.
+In this guide, we learned how to export SFDT_Ibrahim YOLO11 models to the TensorFlow.js format.
 By exporting to TF.js, you gain the flexibility to optimize, deploy, and scale your YOLO11 models on a wide range of platforms.

 For further details on usage, visit the [TensorFlow.js official documentation](https://www.tensorflow.org/js/guide).

-For more information on integrating Ultralytics YOLO11 with other platforms and frameworks, don't forget to check out our [integration guide page](index.md).
+For more information on integrating SFDT_Ibrahim YOLO11 with other platforms and frameworks, don't forget to check out our [integration guide page](index.md).
 It's packed with great resources to help you make the most of YOLO11 in your projects.

 ## FAQ

-### How do I export Ultralytics YOLO11 models to TensorFlow.js format?
+### How do I export SFDT_Ibrahim YOLO11 models to TensorFlow.js format?

-Exporting Ultralytics YOLO11 models to TensorFlow.js (TF.js) format is straightforward.
+Exporting SFDT_Ibrahim YOLO11 models to TensorFlow.js (TF.js) format is straightforward.
 You can follow these steps:

 !!! example "Usage"

     === "Python"

         ```python
-        from ultralytics import YOLO
+        from sfdt_ibrahim import YOLO

         # Load the YOLO11 model
         model = YOLO("yolo11n.pt")